dynamoose/dynamoose/Readme.md

 **trim**: boolean

-Trim white space from string when saving to DB.
+Trim whitespace from string when saving to DB.

 **lowercase**: boolean